-History of cerebral gas embolism without residual where pulmonary air trapping has been excluded and for which there is a satisfactory explanation and some reason to believe that the probability of recurrence is low.

-Any abnormalities where there is a significant probability of unconsciousness, hence putting the diver at increased risk of drowning.
-Divers with spinal cord or brain abnormalities where perfusion is impaired may be at increased risk of decompression sickness.
+- impair motor or cognitive function, neurologic manifestations - History of Head Injury with seguelae other than seizure - Herniated Nucleus Pulposus trapping has been excluded and for which there is a satisfactory explanano data for diving enabling the calculation of an accurate mathematical ness, hence putting the diver at increased risk of drowning.
+Divers with probability of injury.
+Experience and physiological principles only permit spinal cord or brain abnormalities where perfusion is impaired may be at increased risk of decompression sickness.